Skip to content

 Pattern That Works

-The properties getting outsized returns from messaging platforms share four habits: they wrote their own pre-arrival sequence in week one (didn’t accept the template), they connected the PMS within 48 hours of signup, they enabled WhatsApp Business as the primary channel within two weeks, and they reviewed the platform’s reply-time and conversion metrics every Monday for the first quarter.
-The platform did the heavy lifting on routing and templating; the management discipline turned that into revenue.
+The properties getting value from messaging platforms share four habits: they write their own pre-arrival sequence in week one, connect PMS events before they launch automation, define who owns escalations, and review reply-time plus conversion metrics every Monday for the first quarter.
+The platform does the routing and templating; management discipline turns that into fewer missed messages and cleaner revenue handoff.

 Topics